invoiceninja/invoiceninja.github.io/source/en/import-and-export.md

 ## Import Data

-You can import data into Invoice Ninja from CSV files or other accounting software from anywhere in the application.
+You can import data into Invoice Ninja from CSV files or other accounting software from anywhere in the application using the green Import Button.

-Our intelligent import system allows you to map columns dynamically.

 ![alt text](/assets/images/settings/import_overview.png "CSV Imports")